Your evening decides your morning before you ever set an alarm

 - Scan your task list and mark anything finished as done.

-- Write down any open loops you are carrying in your head (a half-formed response to an email, a concern about Monday’s meeting).
+- Write down any open loops you are carrying in your head, such as a half-formed reply to an email or a worry about Monday’s meeting.

 - Review tomorrow’s calendar so you know what the first hour looks like.